kutaydemiralay/Trajectory-optimization-using-LQR-and-MPC/README.md

 ![Trajectory and Control Sequence obtained with LQR method without disturbance](./images/LQR1.png)

-*Figure 1: Trajectory and Control Sequence obtained with LQR method without disturbance
+*Figure 1: Trajectory and Control Sequence obtained with LQR method without disturbance*

 ![Trajectory and Control Sequence obtained with LQR method with disturbance](./images/LQR2.png)

-*Figure 2: Trajectory and Control Sequence obtained with LQR method with disturbance
+*Figure 2: Trajectory and Control Sequence obtained with LQR method with disturbance*

 ![rajectory and Control Sequence obtained with MPC method with disturbance](./images/MPC1.png)

-*Figure 3: rajectory and Control Sequence obtained with MPC method with disturbance
+*Figure 3: rajectory and Control Sequence obtained with MPC method with disturbance*

-## cONCLUSİON
+## Concluison
 The LQR method works perfectly well in undisturbed environments, where there is no wind.
 It gives out a feasible solution that satisfiest the constraints while minimizingg the cost function.
 The code is not that complex; we simply plug in the quadratic convex objective term along with constraints into CVXPY to minimize it.
 However, in real-world conditions, there are disturbances like wind.
 When we add disturbances to our system, the LQR becomes non-robust against these unpredictable disturbances.
 Thus, we implemented MPC, which is a bit more complex algorithm.
 With the MPC algorithm, the robot performed well with its trajectory, getting close enough to the desired final state, and giving out a feasible solution.
 In this project, I explored the capabilities of both LQR and MPC.